Electives

 The EPQ is highly regarded by pupils, as it consolidates research and presentation skills.
 Additionally, it strengthens Sixth Form pupils’ UCAS applications and, in some cases, may result in reduced university offers.

-This qualification sets pupils apart, equipping them for university-level study and improving their prospects of achieving a higher award in their undergraduate degree.
+This qualification sets pupils apart from their peers, equipping them for university-level study and improving their prospects of achieving a higher award in their undergraduate degree.

 An Introduction to British Sign Language